 Fermilab maintains an onsite piping system for the conveyance of sanitary effluent.
 This effluent is directed to the cities of Batavia and Warrenville/Naperville for treatment.
-In addition, Fermilab operated two systems in 2018 that require pretreatment prior to release to the sewers.
+In addition, Fermilab operated two systems in 2019 that require pretreatment prior to release to the sewers.
 These operations require wastewater pretreatment permits issued by IEPA.
 The permits are as follows:

-- 1. Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the CUB to the City of Batavia sanitary sewer treatment works. - Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Applied Physics and Superconducting Technology Division's (APS-TD) Cavity Processing Laboratory (CPL) at Industrial Building 4 (IB4) to be discharged to the city of Batavia sanitary sewage treatment works.
+- 1. Individual industrial wastewater pre-treatment permit that allows Fermilab to discharge wastewater effluent from deionized water regeneration operations occurring at the CUB to the City of Batavia sanitary sewer treatment works. - Individual industrial wastewater pretreatment permit that allows for metal finishing wastewater from the Applied Physics and Superconducting Technology Division's (APS-TD) CPL at Industrial Building 4 (IB4) to be discharged to the city of Batavia sanitary sewage treatment works.

 Monitoring stations, located at the site boundary, sample sewer discharges to the municipalities of Batavia and Warrenville.
 The discharge at these locations is a mixture of all effluents contributing to that sanitary sewer system.
 Analytical results for metals are compared to municipal discharge limits to track compliance.
-Fermilab occasionally exceeds the limits for iron released to Warrenville.
-This did not occur in 2018.
+Fermilab occasionally exceeds the limit for iron (5.0 mg/l) released to Warrenville.
+This did not occur in 2019.
+It should be noted that the October Warrenville sample could not be collected since the autosampler pump was being temporarily used at the Batavia autosampler station until its pump could be repaired.
 Aging pipes are suspected to be the source of the exceedances and their cause has been discussed with the municipalities.

 Low levels of tritium have been detected in effluent discharged to the Batavia treatment works since August 2005.
-All discharges in 2018 were well below DOE Order 458.1 Derived

-Concentration Standards (total tritium 5 curies, concentration less than 9,500 pCi/ml) and are summarized below.
+All discharges in 2019 were well below DOE Order 458.1 Derived Concentration Standards (total tritium 5 curies, concentration less than 9,500 pCi/ml) and are summarized below.
 No other isotopes were detected.

-Total Tritium 0.57 Curies
+Total Tritium 0.94 Curies

-Average Concentration 5.07 pCi/ml
+Average Concentration 7.83 pCi/ml

-Highest Concentration 11.2 pCi/ml
+Highest Concentration 29.4 pCi/ml

-Total Sanitary Volume 29,004 kGal
+Total Sanitary Volume 33,713 kGal